eviaRose/finance-advisor-system-/README.md

 # finance-advisor-system-
-System for technical analysis of stocks prices and backtesting trade strategies.
+System for technical analysis of stocks prices and backtesting trading strategies.